aliceyezhao/redis_table/README.md

   $ hdel rootkey key //removes key-value pair

-  $ hgeall rootkey //shows all key value pairs
+  $ hgeall rootkey //shows all key-value pairs

 ## RedisHashTable
 Use RedisHashTable to store key-value pairs both locally and in the redis server; they will be accessible from both.